The Internet Is Obsessed With These Cauliflower Rice Recipes

 7. Buttery Cauliflower Rice Pilaf

-Dill, edamame beans, and scallions give major flavor to this creamy cauliflower base.
+Dill, edamame beans, and spring onions give major flavour to this creamy cauliflower base.

 10. Cheesy Garlic Zucchini Rice